 The Head and shoulder reversal chart pattern contains three peaks: the outer two (shoulders) can be the same height or skewed, but the center which is the head is higher.

 To get a full free PDF of how to identify entry and exit points, kindly see the Asia forex mentor forex patterns pdf guide.

 In the above PDF, you will learn how to enter and exit a trade in Forex.

 PRICE ACTION ENTRY AND EXIT STRATEGY

-To know price action and exit strategy you must first know what price action is?
+To know price action, market structure, and exit strategy you must first know what price action is.

 Price action is the analysis of an index’s, commodities, or currencies’ performance in order to forecast what will happen in the future.